kj-9/covid19jp/README.md

 For `japan_daily` and `pref_daily`, Huge thanks to Kazuki OGIWARA's [repo](https://github.com/kaz-ogiwara/covid19).
 They did most of the data cleaning!

+I created `update_data` function heavily referring to [coronavirus](https://github.com/RamiKrispin/coronavirus) package.
+Thanks!

 ### For people not using R

 CSV/JSON format files are also available under `data-raw/dist`. see also `Dataset detail` below.

 ### Note

-- This repo is still under frequent development. data interfaces can be changed.
+- This repo is still under frequent development. data schema and interfaces can be changed.
-- This repo updates datasets daily, but your installed R package will not. please re-install this package (probably I'll add some R functions to update dataset without re-installation)
 - Due to change of data source format, updating datasets may be delayed.
-- I'm happy to see your feedback!
-Please create issues for that.
+- I'm happy to receive your feedback!
+Please create issues for feedback.

 ## Installation